geomstats/geomstats/docs/index.rst

 `geometry` and `learning`.

-The module `geometry` implements concepts in differential geometry, such as manifolds and Riemannian metrics, with an object-oriented approach.
+The module `geometry` implements concepts in differential geometry, such as manifolds and Riemannian metrics, with associated exponential and logarithmic maps, geodesics, and parallel transport.

-The module `learning` implements statistics and learning algorithms for data on manifolds.
+The module `learning` implements statistics and learning algorithms for data on manifolds, such as estimation procedures, clustering and dimension reduction.
 The code is object-oriented and classes inherit from scikit-learn's base classes and mixins.

+All associated operations are vectorized for batch computation and provide support for different execution backends---namely NumPy, PyTorch, and TensorFlow--- enabling GPU acceleration.

 To learn how to use `geomstats`, visit the page :ref:`first_steps`.
 To contribute to `geomstats` visit the page :ref:`contributing`.